somecallmejosh/ux-engineering-portfolio/content/blog/forrest-gump-ux-engineer.md

 Designers would explain what they were going for.
 Engineers would lay out the constraints.
 PMs would share user goals.
 Forrest would listen, nod a lot, and say something simple that somehow made it all make sense.

 Then he'd go build it.
-Nothing fancy&mdash;just something that works.
+Nothing fancy, just something that works.
 Something people could use without a tutorial.

 ## Zero Ego, 100% Care
 Forrest wouldn't care who got credit.
 He wouldn't push to present in the big demo or try to outshine his teammates in retros.
 He'd just make sure the details were right.
 That the component matched the spec.
 That the alt text was there.
 That the color contrast worked.
 That the tab order made sense.